danb1551/wapt/README.md

 ###### So I name it
 # WAPT

+! somethink like that alredy exist and it's named bucket or somethink like that soooo I stop this project !

 Did you ever think about apt on windows like in Linux?
 Yes, I did, and that’s why I started writing this code.

 It's not alredy for use but you can look at it.